 How Does Nexplanon Work?

 Nexplanon is very effective at preventing pregnancy, and it does so in several ways.
 Nexplanon increases the amount of cervical mucous, which makes it difficult for a sperm to enter the uterus.
 It also inhibits ovulation, which reduces the chance that a sperm that makes it into the uterus will fertilize an egg.

 Is Nexplanon Different From Implanon?

 Yes.
 Nexplanon is a newer version of Implanon.
 Both medications contain the same amount of hormones (68-mg of etonogestrel).
 They also have the same side effects, risks, health benefits, and duration of effectiveness.
 One major difference is that Nexplanon contains barium-sulfate, which is non-toxic to the human body because it cannot be absorbed.
 This is a useful upgrade, because a healthcare professional can use an X-ray or CT scan to locate the Nexplanon device after it is implanted.
 Another upgrade is the Nexplanon insertion applicator is more user-friendly, which reduces the risk of implantation errors.

-Nexplanon blood clots are some of the most serious side effects of Nexplanon.
+Blood clots are a serious side effect of Nexplanon.
 They often form deep inside veins located in the legs, thigh, or pelvis, in a condition called deep vein thrombosis (DVT).
 Women who suffer from DVT may have severe venous damage.
 If parts of the blood clot break off, they can also get trapped in the lungs and cause a life-threatening pulmonary embolism.
-Nexplanon blood clots that form in arteries can cause a heart attack, stroke, severe disability, or death.
+Blood clots that form in arteries can cause a heart attack, cardiac event, stroke, severe disability, or death.

 The researchers based their conclusions on a massive study of data gathered on Danish women who were between the ages of 15-49, from 2001 through 2010.
 The women involved in the study had no history of cancer, blood clots, and were not pregnant.